 “As long as we can produce outsized returns for our investors, we resist the siren song of those sorts of things,” Hutchins said today in an interview on Bloomberg Television’s “Market Makers” with Erik Schatzker and Stephanie Ruhle.

-Silver Lake’s biggest competitors, including Blackstone Group LP (BX), KKR & Co.
-(KKR) and Carlyle Group LP (CG), have diversified their lines of business and increased their assets to support further expansion in real estate, credit and hedge funds-of-funds.
+Silver Lake’s biggest competitors, including Blackstone Group LP (BX:US), KKR & Co.
+(KKR:US) and Carlyle Group LP (CG:US), have diversified their lines of business and increased their assets to support further expansion in real estate, credit and hedge funds-of-funds.
 The firms also went public to gain permanent capital to grow and position founders to cash out.
 Blackstone held its initial public offering in 2007, KKR gained a U.S. listing in 2010 and Carlyle’s IPO came in May.

 Silver Lake, co-founded by Hutchins, Jim Davidson and David Roux in 1999, oversees $14 billion in assets under management.
 The firm focuses on investments including large-capitalization and middle-market technology, debt holdings and energy and natural resources, according to the Menlo Park, California-based firm’s website.